 “There were lots of new rappers in the game and lots of us were making noise,” Nas later told Complex in an interview about the making of It Was Written.
 “You had Jay Z, Mobb Deep, Raekwon.
 2Pac was going crazy.
 Everybody was gunning for position.
 That was my feeling on “The Message” like, ‘Yo, back up, everybody.'”

-While Nas was definitely gunning for his main rival, Big, with the line – “There’s one life, one love, so there can only be one King” – he also had his eyes on the up-and-coming Jay Z, who was starting to make his claim for the crown.
+While Nas was definitely gunning for his main rival, Big, with the line, “There’s one life, one love, so there can only be one King” as one example, he also had his eyes on the up-and-coming Jay Z, who was starting to make his claim for the crown.

 “There was some undertones with him taking little jabs at other rappers in that record,” Tone of the Trackmasters told Complex.
 “The ‘Lex with TV sets, the mininum,’ that line was directed right at Jay-Z. I’ll say it since they’re friends now.
 Jay was fronting hard with the Lexus, at the time, in his videos and there was a little rivalry brewing.
 It hadn’t really started yet, but it was brewing.”

 Nas: I saw Jay Z driving a Lexus with the TVs in it.
 I got rid of my Lexus at that point and I was looking for the next best thing.
 So that line— “Lex with TV sets, the minimum”—wasn’t a shot at Jay but he inspired that line.The Making of Nas’ ‘It Was Written’ | Complex